Skip to content

 The InTO the Ravines Champions program offers people living near ravines training and support to learn, explore, and celebrate Toronto’s one-of-a-kind ravines system.

-Twenty champions, paired in teams of two, take part in four training sessions on Toronto’s ravines, providing them with the knowledge and skills to plan and host their own event in one of these unique natural spaces.
+Twenty champions, paired in teams of two, learn about Toronto’s ravines, providing them with the knowledge and skills to host their own event in one of these unique natural spaces.
+Events can include guided nature walks, art projects, native plant workshops, birdwatching tours, or any creative way to bring people together in nature.

 Each team receive: